MicrosoftDocs/dynamics-365-ai/ai-docs/sales/talking-points.md

 ---
-title: "Talking points in Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Talking points in Sales Insights | MicrosoftDocs"
 description: "Use talking points to automatically identify conversation starters of your customers before you interact with them." ms.date: 10/31/2018 ms.custom: